cas-bioinf/rboAnalyzer/readme.md

 <a name="rfamdownload" id="rfamdownload"></a>

 ### Obtain Rfam database
-For correct function the rboAnalyze needs a copy of Rfam database.
+For correct function the rboAnalyzer needs a copy of Rfam database.

 There are 2 ways:
 1. Run rboAnalyzer with `--download_rfam` flag.